Smooth Chill

 Smooth Chill (formerly Chill) is a British digital radio station dedicated to chill out, ambient and trip hop music.
-On 3 September 2019, Chill was rebranded as Smooth Chill to align it with the Smooth Radio brand.
+On 3 September 2019, it was rebranded from Chill to the Smooth Radio brand.
 It is owned and operated by Global.

 Originally, the station broadcast solely online and in Greater London as well as on Radioplayer and Global's own Global Player, but was made available nationally on Digital One on 9 April 2020.

 As of September 2024, the station broadcasts to a weekly audience of 457,000 listeners, according to RAJAR.

 History

 The station was launched officially on 21 February 2005, although it could be heard as early as December 2004 as a means of filling empty slots on DAB multiplexes owned by GWR prior to its merger with Capital Radio.
-Group Corporate Development Director Gregory Watson and Programme Director Bern Leckie devised a format for a relaxing, ambient station, aimed at 18- to 35-year-olds.
+Group Corporate Development Director Gregory Watson and Programme Director Bern Leckie devised a format for a relaxing, ambient station, aimed at 18 to 35 year olds.

 On the station website, the founders claimed, "We used to make compilation tapes for ourselves and friends to chill out to.
 That's where the idea for our station came from, and we make it the same way we made the tapes – listening to lots of music, swapping ideas, seeing what happens."

-In its early days, Chill featured no live shows or presenters, merely interspersing tracks with pre-recorded links featuring messages voiced by Davinia Palmer that reinforced the laidback atmosphere of the station.
-One of these memorably described the station as "T'ai chi for your ears".
+In its early days, Chill featured no live shows or presenters, merely interspersing tracks with pre-recorded links featuring messages voiced by Ken Bruce and Sean Connery reinforcing the laidback atmosphere of the station.
+One of these memorably described the station as "Bagpipesr ears".

 In June 2006, Chill bid for its first analogue licence, for Bristol, citing the city's record in producing trip-hop artists such as Massive Attack, Portishead and Tricky in support of its application.
 However, in September 2006, Ofcom awarded the licence to Canwest and its Original 106 format.

 In August 2006, the station launched its first regular programmes on weekday evenings.
 Some of its regular shows over the years included: